 Marital Settlement Agreements

-Most divorce cases can be resolved by the parties by entering into a marital settlement agreement, or MSA.
+Most divorce cases can and should be resolved by the parties entering into a marital settlement agreement or "MSA" rather than by a judge in litigation.
+A settlement agreement is a contract between the parties that resolves all of the issues pending before the Court.
 This is often a cost-effective way to resolve issues outside of court.
-It also enables parties to create their own settlement terms and conditions, rather than having them imposed upon you.
+It also enables the parties to create their own settlement terms and conditions, rather than having an unknown third party, a judge, decide your fate.
+This provides a mechanism for parties to agree upon creative settlement terms that a court cannot otherwise order.
 A marital settlement agreement can be negotiated through mediation or simply between the parties and their respective counsel.
-A marital settlement agreement governs the relationship of the parties after the divorce, and, as such, should encompass all terms of the divorce settlement.
-The MSA is binding and is subject to the enforcement powers of the court once both parties have signed the agreement.What is Family Mediation?
+A marital settlement agreement governs the relationship between the parties after the divorce and it should encompass all terms of the divorce settlement.
+After execution of a marital settlement agreement, it will be adopted and ratified by a court order with the entry of a Final Judgment of Dissolution of Marriage.
+Thereafter, the MSA is binding upon the parties and is subject to the enforcement powers of the court.What is Family Mediation?